WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/r.md

 ## re-

-In general, don't hyphenate words beginning with *re-* such as *re, re,* and *re* unless *re-* is followed by a proper noun or it is absolutely necessary to avoid confusion.
+In general, don't hyphenate words beginning with *re-* such as *reinstall* and *reenter* unless *re-* is followed by a proper noun or it is absolutely necessary to avoid confusion.

 For more information, see [Hyphens](https://make.wordpress.org/docs/style-guide/punctuation/hyphens/).